IBM-Cloud/terraform-provider-ibm/website/docs/d/compute_vm_instance.html.markdown

 # ibm\_compute_vm_instance

 Import the details of an existing VM instance as a read-only data source.
-The fields of the data source can then be referenced by other resources within the same configuration using interpolation syntax.
+You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage